duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 [1] [Apache Arrow](https://arrow.apache.org) is gaining significant traction in this domain as well, and DuckDB also quacks Arrow.

 #### SQL on Pandas
+After your data has been converted into a Pandas DataFrame often additional data wrangling and analysis still need to be performed.
+SQL is a very powerful tool for performing these types of data transformations.
+Using DuckDB, it is possible to run SQL efficiently right on top of Pandas DataFrames.

-We believe that combining Pandas and SQL is the way forward.
-DuckDB is uniquely positioned to make this process efficient and easy.
-As a short teaser, here is a code snippet that allows you to run SQL directly on a Pandas DataFrame using DuckDB.
+As a short teaser, here is a code snippet that allows you to do exactly that: run arbitrary SQL queries directly on Pandas DataFrames using DuckDB.

 ```py
 # to install: pip install duckdb